M1v1savva/tetris/README.md

 - Q/E for rotating left/right respectively <br/>
 - SPACE for pentomino drop <br/>
 - UP, DOWN, LEFT and RIGHT for one-cell move in respective direction <br/>

+---

+#### Description:

+With this app you can both play tetris yourself and watch the bot play it.
+The bot is a greedy algorithm based on a linear metric.
+The weights for the metric were obtained with a built-from-scratch genetic algorithm.
+To use the app you have to sign up, the app will remember your gamertag.